 - Communication Delays: For deep-space missions, communication delays can complicate real-time control adjustments.
 Autonomous feedback systems help mitigate this issue.

-- Component Reliability: The harsh environment of space can affect sensor and actuator performance.
+- Component Reliability: The Harsh environment of space can affect sensor and Actuator performance.
 Robust design and materials are necessary to ensure reliability.

 - Software Errors: Bugs in control algorithms can lead to incorrect adjustments.
 Thorough validation and verification processes are crucial.